holmesrichards/dac_ino/README.md

 # dac/ino

 This is a pair of boards and corresponding library which provide CV and gate I/O for an Arduino Nano.
-It is derived from [shaduzlabs/synapse](https://github.com/shaduzlabs/synapse).
+It is derived from [shaduzlabs/synapse](https://github.com/shaduzlabs/synapse), and there are obvious similarities to [ArdCore](http://20objects.com/ardcore/), but there are significant differences with both.

 There are two boards, dac/ino and dac/ino lite.

 Differences between these and Synapse are:

 - Board design with space for Arduino Nano, instead of as Uno style shield
-- No on-board jacks — pads for Molex connectors (or direct soldering) instead
+- No on-board jacks — pads for Molex or pin connectors (or direct soldering) instead
 - Simplification by eliminating software-controlled range selection
 - Number of inputs and outputs is different
 - dac/ino lite is battery powered and has 0–5V output range, also uses Arduino Vcc as voltage reference